collective/Products.membrane/Products/membrane/README.txt

   interfaces implemented on any membrane related type or object, you may need to explicitly reindex the 'object_implements' interface on the membrane_tool.

-Credits

-  membrane was originally created by Plone Solutions.

-  Contact "Plone Solutions":http://www.plonesolutions.com/ for support options or sponsoring further development.

-  Significant refactoring, componentization, and ongoing maintenance has been taken over by Rob Miller of The Open Planning Project (robm -at- openplans <dot> org).